Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 Step 3: Unscrew the two T10 screws from the bottom cover.

-Step 4: Release the clip securing the battery, and remove it from the device.
+Step 5: Release the power cable and clip securing the battery then remove it from the device.

 Once the U.Fl cables for the internal antennas are fully disconnected, coil them into the open spaces above and below the board, as shown here:

-Step 8: Route your pigtail adapters through both sets of vent ports on the bottom stand (the vents are around the circumference and going inside the unit).
+Step 10: Route your pigtail adapters through the vent port on the bottom stand (the vents are around the circumference and going inside the unit).

-Note: Try to route the pigtails through the vents that will be close to the ports on the device to avoid any sharp bends and excessive force on the cables once re-assembled.
+Tip: Routing the pigtails through the same vent port shown in the image below helps avoid obstructing the SIM card slot and any sharp bends and excessive force on the cables once re-assembled.

-Step 9: Install your U.FL-male to N-female pigtail adapters by very carefully aligning and pressing them down into the ports you opened up in step 8.
+Step 11: Install your U.FL to N-female pigtail adapters by very carefully aligning and pressing them down into the ports you opened up in Step 9.
 A quiet "click" can often be heard once the connectors are pressed down and fully connected.

 Congrats!
 Your T-Mobile 5G Internet Gateway should now be fully re-assembled, with the pigtail adapters protruding from the bottom.
 You are now ready to connect your external antenna(s) to the adapters you installed into your Gateway.